Happy Fourth of July. Here’s How to Stay Safe, Party Animals

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Pyrotechnics trigger anxiety in many pets (and people for that matter), causing them to flee from the sound.
-And BBQs have their fair share of risks: dogs can ingest things from toxic food and drinks to bug repellant and lighter fluid, or get burned begging at the grill.
+Pyrotechnics trigger anxiety in many petsopens in a new tab (and people for that matter), causing them to flee from the sound.
+And barbecues have their fair share of risks: Dogs can ingest things from toxic food to bug spray or get burned while begging at the grillopens in a new tab.
 Don’t go canceling your holiday plans — get prepared so you can celebrate while your pet sits this one out.
-Follow these five tips that will help calm your pet:
+Follow these five tips that will help calm your pet.

-Be sure to lock doors and secure windows so there aren’t any escape routes, lower blinds to block the flashing lights, and turn on some chill music for calming white noise.
-Give them plenty of exercise earlier in the day — firework displays ramp up after dark, not to mention the crowds that come out to watch them.
+Be sure to lock doors and secure windows so there aren’t any escape routes, lower blinds to block the flashing lights, and turn on some chill music for calming white noiseopens in a new tab.
+Give them plenty of exercise opens in a new tabearlier in the day — firework displays ramp up after dark, not to mention the crowds that come out to watch them.
 It will also be easier for them (again, and you) to relax when you leave them if they’re good and tired.

-2. Bust out your anti-anxiety tool kit
+Bust out your anti-anxiety tool kit.

-With 300 million scent receptors (compared to our six million), that BBQ chicken smells even more mouthwatering to your dog.
+With 300 million scent receptors (compared to our six million), that barbecue chicken smells even more mouthwatering to your dog.
 But chicken bones, corn cobs, and other leftovers can cause obstructions in their gut, often requiring surgical removal.
-Other foods and drinks like chocolate, avocado, and alcohol can be toxic to dogs.
-Save the ASPCA’s Animal Poison Control Center number just in case.
+Other foods and drinks like chocolate, avocado, and alcohol can be toxic to dogsopens in a new tab.
+Save the ASPCA’s Animal Poison Control Centeropens in a new tab number just in case.

-5. Keep an eye out for other toxins
+Keep an eye out for other toxins.

 Simply inhaling lighter fluid fumes can cause aspiration pneumonia, but seemingly less noxious products can make your pet just as ill — especially if your dog is a licker.
 Ingesting sunscreen can cause vomitingopens in a new tab, diarrheaopens in a new tab, and lethargy; bug spray containing DEET can lead to neurological issuesopens in a new tab; and citronella oil from candles can depress the central nervous system, resulting in decreased heart rate, coma, or death.
 Finally, fireworks can not only severely burn an animal, but many also contain toxic ingredients like arsenic and other heavy metals.